lake-wg/edhoc-impl-cons/draft-ietf-lake-edhoc-impl-cons.md

 * Handling of completed EDHOC sessions when they become invalid, and of application keys derived from an EDHOC session when those become invalid.
 This topic is discussed in {{sec-session-handling}}.

-* Enforcing of different trust models, with respect to learning new authentication credentials during an execution of EDHOC.
+* Enforcement of different trust policies, with respect to learning new authentication credentials during an execution of EDHOC.
 This topic is discussed in {{sec-trust-models}}.

 * Branched-off, side processing of incoming EDHOC messages, with particular reference to: i) fetching and validation of authentication credentials; and ii) processing of External Authorization Data (EAD) items, which in turn might play a role in the fetching and validation of authentication credentials.
 This topic is discussed in {{sec-message-side-processing}}.